-The response to the complaint, however, including seeking a resolution under this procedure, should be treated as confidential to the extent permitted by law.
-University staff and faculty may share information with University administrators and others who have a legitimate need to know in order to address complaints fairly and effectively, but the information should be considered confidential and should be protected to the greatest extent possible.
-Such administrators may include, for example, the applicable Dean or Department Chair, the Office of the Vice Provost for Faculty, the Office of the Vice Provost for University Life, the Office of the Sexual Violence Investigative Officer, the Title IX Officer, Public Safety, the Office of General Counsel, Counseling and Psychological Services, Student Health Service and academic advising offices.
+Confidentiality is of critical importance in ensuring that these sensitive matters are handled appropriately.
+The University has an obligation to respond to violations of its Sexual Misconduct Policy as fairly and expeditiously as possible when a complaint is received.
+University staff and faculty may share information with others who have a legitimate need to know in order to fairly and effectively address complaints, but the information should be considered confidential and should be protected to the extent possible consistent with legal obligations.
+Such administrators may include, for example those in, the Office of the Vice Provost for University Life, the Office of the Associate Vice President for Equity and Title IX Officer (AVP), the Division of Public Safety, the Office of

+General Counsel, Counseling and Psychological Services, Student Health Service, and academic advising offices.